Marino

 The level of cultural diversity witnessed in Marino was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Marino's cultural diversity was found to be above average, with 9.7% of its population speaking a language other than English at home and 27.2% born overseas.
-Christianity was the predominant religion in Marino, comprising 42.5% of its population.
-Notably, Judaism was overrepresented in Marino compared to Greater Adelaide, making up 0.4% versus 0.1%.
+Marino's population showed cultural diversity, with 9.7% speaking a language other than English at home and 27.2% born overseas.
+Christianity was the predominant religion, at 42.5%.
+Judaism, however, was overrepresented at 0.4%, compared to Greater Adelaide's 0.1%.

 Frequently Asked Questions - Diversity